How to Set Up “The Warned Self” to Protect Your Peace of Mind

 In the prior article in this series, I mentioned the example of the President of the United States.
 It’s probably impossible for him to personally scan all possible indicators of trouble.
 Instead, he must trust his advisers to bring important matters to him once they pick up early warning signs.

 With these examples, let’s define a “warning” or an alarm as a pre-set, anticipatory signal that indicates a malfunction, deviation or abnormal condition.
-Unlike the Interruptions we discussed in the prior article, they are not triggered routinely at a certain time — only when something is in a broken, or almost-broken condition.
+Unlike the Interruptions we discussed in the prior article, they are not triggered routinely at a certain time — only when something is in a broken, or almost-broken state.

 Today, of course, we are far away from that ideal.